tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

-## Layer 2 Scaling Executive Summary
+## Scaling Executive Summary

-- Layer 2 Scaling Landscape
+- Scaling Landscape

 - How will this be applicable to Tari?

-- Layer 2 Scaling Context for Tari
+- Scaling Context for Tari

-- Layer 2 Scaling Alternatives for Tari
+- Scaling Alternatives for Tari

 - Observations